IHE/ITI.MHD/input/pagecontent/ITI-65.md

 If the recipient is known to be an XDR/XCDR community, the error codes `XDSUnknownCommunity` or `XDSUnavailableCommunity` may be used instead.

-###### 2:3.65.4.1.3.1 XDS on FHIR Option
+###### 2:3.65.4.1.3.1 Grouping with Actors in other Document Sharing Profiles

+This section applies to grouping MHD Document Recipient with [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) [Document Source](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.1.1.1) Actor, [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Document Source Actor, [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Limited-Metadata Document Source Actor, and [XDM](https://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Portable Media Creator Actor (e.g. with the [XDM ZIP over Email Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-16.html#16.2.3) ).

-The MHD Document Recipient is grouped with an XDS Document Source when it supports the [XDS on FHIR Option](1332_actor_options.html#13322-xds-on-fhir-option) Option.
-The Document Recipient shall transform the Bundle content into a proper message for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
-The Document Recipient shall create appropriate metadata from Resources in the FHIR Bundle Resource, including SubmissionSet, DocumentEntry, and Associations.
+The Document Recipient shall transform the Bundle content into a proper message for the Given grouped Actor (e.g. the XDS Document Source using the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction).
+The Document Recipient shall create appropriate metadata from Resources in the FHIR Bundle Resource, including SubmissionSet, DocumentEntry, Folder, and Associations.

-If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "replaces" (as defined in [http://hl7.org/fhir/R4/valueset-document-relationship-type.html](http://hl7.org/fhir/R4/valueset-document-relationship-type.html) ), the XDS Document Source shall include a corresponding RPLC Association in the Submission Set for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
+If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "replaces" (as defined in [http://hl7.org/fhir/R4/valueset-document-relationship-type.html](http://hl7.org/fhir/R4/valueset-document-relationship-type.html) ), the corresponding RPLC Association shall be included.

-If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "transforms", the XDS Document Source shall include a corresponding XFRM Association in the Submission Set for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
+If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "transforms", the corresponding XFRM Association shall be included.

-If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "appends", the XDS Document Source shall include a corresponding APND Association in the Submission Set for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
+If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "appends", the corresponding APND Association shall be included.

 The Document Recipient shall map Folder type List Resources in the Bundle Resource to XDS Folders, as specified in [ITI TF-3: Table 4.5.1.1-1](32_fhir_maps.html#folder).
 The Document Registry may apply further constraints on Folder content and revision, for example removal of entries from Folders is not generally allowed.

 Some FHIR elements do not translate to XDS concepts; the handling of these elements is left to the implementer of the Document Recipient.

-Upon successful conversion of the FHIR Bundle to XDS Document Sharing metadata, the grouped Document Source shall execute the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
+Upon successful conversion of the FHIR Bundle to XDS Document Sharing metadata, the grouped source actor shall execute the appropriate transaction.
 The transaction result, and any error or warning messages, shall be reported to the MHD Document Source.
-The Document Recipient is responsible for translating the XDS response to the appropriate HTTP Status Code and FHIR OperationOutcome Resource in the Provide Document Bundle Response Message.
+The Document Recipient is responsible for translating the response to the appropriate HTTP Status Code and FHIR OperationOutcome Resource in the Provide Document Bundle Response Message.

 #### 2:3.65.4.2 Provide Document Bundle Response Message